htho/fzz2scad/README.md

-# fzz2scad.py
+# fzz2scad

-Creates a 3D Model (OpenSCAD) of the PCB in a Fritzing Sketch.
+Create a 3D Model/Frontplate (OpenSCAD) of/for the PCB in a Fritzing Sketch.

 The models are meant to be used to create front plates for 3D-Printed casings.
 They might  also be used to create complete 3D-Models of a PCB - depending on the parts library used.

 ## Note:
 This tool is quite young and I did not have a chance yet to actually print